-Statutory provision delegated Wording of the provision Effect of the provision Further Comments Senior Courts Act 1981, section 9(1) (as amended) in respect of the power to appoint under column 3 and 9(4) Section 9 (Assistance for transaction of judicial business) (1) A person within any entry in column 1 of the following Table may, subject to the proviso at the end of that Table, at any time, at the request of the appropriate authority, act- (a) as a judge of a relevant court specified in the request; or (b) if the request relates to a particular division of a relevant court so specified, as a judge of that court in that division.
-(2) (The following sets out the information in the Table refered to in s9(1)) Column 1: A judge of the Court of Appeal competent to act in the High Court and the Crown Court.
+Statutory provision delegated Wording of the provision Effect of the provision Further Comments Senior Courts Act 1981, section 9(1) (as amended) in respect of the power to appoint under column 4A Section 9 (Assistance for transaction of judicial business) (1) A person within any entry in column 1 of the following Table may, subject to the proviso at the end of that Table, at any time, at the request of the appropriate authority, act- (a) as a judge of a relevant court specified in the request; or (b) if the request relates to a particular division of a relevant court so specified, as a judge of that court in that division.
+(2) (The following sets out the information in the Table refered to in s9(1)) Column 1: A judge of the Court of Appeal competent to act in the the High Court and the Crown Court.
 Column 2: A person who has been a judge of the Court of Appeal, the High Court, the family court, the county court and the Crown Court.
 Column 3: A puisne judge of the High Court competent to act in the Court of Appeal.
 The provision sets out the power to deploy certain judges and former judges to act as judges of specified courts.
-It also provides the power to appoint deputy judges of the High Court.
-The Master of the Rolls is the LCJ's nominee for authorisations to act as a judge of the Court of Appeal (Civil Division) under column 3 of the Table in section 9(1) and s9(4).
-This authorisation power may only be exercised following consultation with the LC.
-Delegation in respect of the authorisation power under column 3 in force from April 2006.
+The Master of the Rolls is the LCJ's nominee for authorisations to act as a judge of the Court of Appeal (Civil Division) under column 4A of the Table in section 9(1) This authorisation power may only be exercised following consultation with the LC.
+Delegation in respect of the authorisation power under column 4A in force from 14 December 2015.